Upcoming Public Information Sessions

 Project Status & Schedule

 For the majority of the project, USACE is in the early stages of Pre-construction Engineering and Design (PED) phase.
-The project team expects to complete PED for the majority of the contracts between mid-2024 to mid-2027.
+The project team expects to complete PED for the majority of the contracts by the end of 2028.

 The final alignment, based on the existing alignment with some minor additions to the new levees, floodwalls, and gates has not been finalized yet.
 While there are preliminary alignments drawn on a map to indicate where the work may be constructed the exact location of future levees, floodwalls, gates is still in the design phase and will be communicated as the project progresses.